 The Independent Community Bankers Association of New Mexico

 Jerry Walker has held the position as President and CEO of the ICBA/NM since 1996.
-In his role he is responsible and oversees the political, regulatory, educational, and administrative functions provided by the association to its members.
+In his role he is responsible for and oversees the political, regulatory, educational, and administrative functions provided by the association to its members.
 Prior to this position, Walker was the President/CEO of the Association of Commerce and Industry of New Mexico.
 He is a former member of the New Mexico House of Representatives (elected in 1980 and reelected in 1982).
-He began working as a contract lobbyist for a host of business and government entities after completing his service in the legislature.

 Dr. Stephen Happel